 MP for Ynys Môn

-Llinos Medi is the Plaid Cymru MP for Ynys Môn, elected on 4 July 2024.
-She currently serves on the Welsh Affairs Committee (from October 2024) and has previously sat on a Crown Estate Bill [HL] committee in early 2025, reflecting a focus on Welsh affairs and parliamentary work.
+Llinos Medi is Plaid Cymru MP for Ynys Môn, elected on 4 July 2024.
+She serves on the Welsh Affairs Committee (from October 2024) and previously sat on a Crown Estate Bill [HL] committee in early 2025.
+The available data does not include details of her career prior to Parliament.

-Six declared financial interests, including four miscellaneous entries and two employment-related entries (one of which is an ad hoc payments entry).
+Declares several financial interests, including four miscellaneous entries and an employment-related earnings entry (including ad hoc payments).

 Generated 21 February 2026